camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 * an asynchronous continuation BEFORE an activity breaks the execution flow between the invocation of the incoming sequence flow's TAKE listeners and the execution of the activity's START listeners.
-* an asynchronous continuation AFTER an activity breaks the execution flow after the invocation of the activity's END listeners and the outgoing sequence flow's TAKE listeners.
+* an asynchronous continuation AFTER an activity breaks the execution flow between the invocation of the activity's END listeners and the outgoing sequence flow's TAKE listeners.

 Asynchronous continuations directly relate to transaction boundaries: putting an asynchronous